taisei-project/taisei/doc/MATH.rst

 Simple Danmaku
 ^^^^^^^^^^^^^^

-Of course, there'd be no point in using complex numbers over a simpler X/Y system if it didn't provide significant advantages downstream.
-So let's look at a more complicated danmaku pattern to see why complex numbers are more effective for this role.
+Let's look at a danmaku pattern to see how complex numbers are used in-game.

 .. code-block:: c

    cmplx aim = cnormalize(global.plr.pos - enemy->pos);

 This ``aim`` variable could be passed to a ``move_towards`` function attached to a ``PROJECTILE`` object.
-The effect here would be the bullets moving directly towards the player in a straight line, even if the player moves around the screen, following the player as they move around in real-time (assuming) more than one bullet is fired.
+The effect is bullets shooting directly at the player in a straight line, wherever on the screen they may be at the time.

 Let's look at the argument inside ``cnormalize`` first, ``global.plr.pos - e->pos``.
 Both ``global.plr.pos`` and ``e->pos`` are *complex numbers*, in